Join us for an adventure in flavor!

 Mongolian Ground Beef is a 20 minute stir fry bursting with sweet and savory Asian flavors.
 It’s a perfect weeknight meal to come back to again and again.

-We love our Mongolian Beef, based off of the popular takeout dish, but this time we’re simplifying it for you.
+We love Mongolian Beef, based off of the popular takeout dish, but this time we’re simplifying it for you.

 Ground meats make some of the quickest stir fry dishes.
 You can skip all that cutting and just get cooking.
 Two of our favorites are Ground Beef Bulgogi and Thai Basil Chicken